partigabor/aromatica-old/database/output/md/pepper_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The dried fruits of an Indian vine, also known as black pepper, related to long pepper.

+, also known as black pepper, related to long pepper.

-Pungent seasoning from the berry of the common pepper plant of east india; use whole or ground, also known as black pepper, related to long pepper.
+According to WordNet: Pungent seasoning from the berry of the common pepper plant of East India; use whole or ground.

 Pepper (*Piper nigrum* L.) is a culinary and medicinal spice from the *Piperaceae* family,[^powo] originating in the region(s) of Malabar coast (South India)It is used for its fruit, primarily for flavors; colds; pepper steak; poivrade sauce; Pfefferkuchen.
 Its aroma is described as pungent, hot, with a heat index of 3-8.[^ucla_medicinal_2002]

 |English|Arabic|Chinese|Hungarian|
 |-------|------|-------|---------|